 Canada: The Canadian Information Commissioner issued a statement on 20 March 2020 confirming that the Commissioner’s office will continue to receive and process complaints.
 In addition, the statement clarified that the Commissioner is unable to extend statutory deadlines under the Access to Information Act, but will be “as flexible as reasonably possible with our investigation timelines.”
 Another statement issued on 2 April reiterated the importance of transparency and access to information during the crisis and called for heads of federal institutions to provide “clear direction and updating guidance” on information management.
 The Commissioner also wrote to the Treasury Board requesting adequate resources for handling the expected surge of requests and COVID-19 related delays.

 At the sub-national level, Newfoundland and Labrador has provided a detailed FAQ for public authorities on processing requests during COVID-19; it generally instructs that authorities should request extensions if unable to fulfil requests.
 The Yukon Information and Privacy Commissioner issued a statement affirming the applicability of the RTI law while offering guidance on how public bodies can respond to RTI requests during the pandemic.
 Nova Scotia, Manitoba, Nunavut and Ontario all have varying statements on RTI websites about possible delays (UPDATE: Nunavut’s notice has been removed as of August 2020); Ontario’s, as of 25 March, does clarify that the expectation to comply with the RTI law remains but that the Commissioner will consider the circumstances when reviewing appeals.
 The website of Manitoba’s Ombudsman also has guidance for public bodies on requesting extensions of time limits during the pandemic within the bounds of the existing RTI law.
+What generic drugs are available.
 The Northwest Territories also had a notification of possible delays but this was replaced by an announcement that the offices would be re-opened on 4 August 2020, although access would be limited in accordance with physical distancing requirements.